-Such request must be in writing, must specify the names and mailing addresses of all of the multiple Record Owners, must include evidence, satisfactory to the City Clerk, of each owner’s proportional rights in the parcel (including percentages), and must be delivered to the City Clerk at 3300 Newport Boulevard, Newport Beach, California 92663-3884.
+Such request must be in writing, must specify the names and mailing addresses of all of the multiple Record Owners, must include evidence, satisfactory to the City Clerk, of each owner’s proportional rights in the parcel (including percentages), and must be delivered to the City Clerk at 100 Civic Center Drive, Newport Beach, California 92660.
 Upon the receipt of such a request, complete with the information prescribed in the foregoing sentence, the City Clerk shall prepare and mail a Multiple-Owner Assessment Ballot to each Record Owner, along with a copy of the notice of hearing and the self-addressed, return envelope.

-To ensure that the City Clerk has sufficient time to notify each Record Owner prior to the public hearing, all requests for Multiple-Owner Assessment Ballots must be received by the City Clerk no later than 14 calendar days prior to the public hearing date, and the City Clerk shall not be obligated to provide Multiple-Owner Assessment Ballots in response to requests received after that deadline.
+To ensure that the City Clerk has sufficient time to notify each Record Owner prior to the public hearing, all requests for Multiple-Owner Assessment Ballots must be received by the City Clerk no later than fourteen (14) calendar days prior to the public hearing date, and the City Clerk shall not be obligated to provide Multiple-Owner Assessment Ballots in response to requests received after that deadline.

+III.
 Replacement Assessment Ballots

-If an Assessment Ballot is lost, destroyed or never received, or if a Record Owner wishes to change his or her ballot, the City Clerk will provide a Replacement Assessment Ballot upon request of the Record Owner, whether prior to or at the public hearing.
+A. If an Assessment Ballot is lost, destroyed or never received, or if a Record Owner wishes to change his or her ballot, the City Clerk shall provide a Replacement Assessment Ballot upon request of the Record Owner, whether prior to or at the public hearing.
 As soon as reasonably possible following receipt of such a written request, the City Clerk shall provide a Replacement Assessment Ballot to the Record Owner.

-If mailed delivery of the Replacement Assessment Ballot is requested, the request must be received no later than 14 calendar days prior to the public hearing date, and the mailed Replacement Assessment Ballot shall be accompanied by a copy of the notice of hearing and the self-addressed, return envelope.
+B. If mailed delivery of the Replacement Assessment Ballot is requested, the request must be received no later than 14 calendar days prior to the public hearing date, and the mailed Replacement Assessment Ballot shall be accompanied by a copy of the notice of hearing and the self-addressed, return envelope.
 If the request is received after that deadline but before the public hearing, the Record Owner shall be obligated to pick up the Replacement Assessment Ballot at the City Clerk’s office.

-If the request is made at the public hearing, the City Clerk shall provide the Record Owner with the Replacement Assessment Ballot by personal delivery for completion and submission prior to the close of the public hearing.
+C. If the request is made at the public hearing, the City Clerk shall provide the Record Owner with the Replacement Assessment Ballot by personal delivery for completion and submission prior to the close of the public hearing.

-If both a Replacement Assessment Ballot and an original Assessment Ballot are received for a given parcel, the Original Ballot will be considered to be withdrawn and the Replacement Ballot will be counted.
+D. If both a Replacement Assessment Ballot and an original Assessment Ballot are received for a given parcel, the Original Ballot shall be considered to be withdrawn and the Replacement Ballot shall be counted.

+IV.
 Marking and signing the Assessment Ballot

-To complete an Assessment Ballot, the Record Owner must (1) mark the appropriate box to express either support or opposition to the proposed Assessment District and (2) sign the statement on the Assessment Ballot, under penalty of perjury, that the person completing the Assessment Ballot is a Record Owner (as defined in paragraph E(1) above to include an authorized representative of the Record Owner).
+To complete an Assessment Ballot, the Record Owner must (1) mark the appropriate box to express either support or opposition to the proposed Assessment District and (2) sign the statement on the Assessment Ballot, under penalty of perjury, that the person completing the Assessment Ballot is a Record Owner (as defined in Section V(A) above to include an authorized representative of the Record Owner).
 Only one box may be marked on each Assessment Ballot.

-F. Return of Assessment Ballots
+A. Return of Assessment Ballots

-Who may return Assessment Ballots

-An Assessment Ballot may be returned by a Record Owner of the parcel to which the Assessment Ballot pertains, as the term “Record Owner” is defined in paragraph E(1) above.
+1. An Assessment Ballot may be returned by a Record Owner of the parcel to which the Assessment Ballot pertains, as the term “Record Owner” is defined in Section V(A) above.